Skip to main content ITU

 Qualifications

-PhD students are enrolled for either 3 or 4 years in the PhD programme.
-To be qualified for assessment, you must possess the following qualifications:
+PhD students are enrolled for 3 years in the PhD programme.
+To be qualified for enrolment, you must fulfill the following requirements:

-• A Bachelor Degree and a Master Degree qualify for assessment for a 3-year PhD enrolment (copy of diploma must be included in the application)
+• A Bachelor Degree and a Master Degree on par with a Danish MSc/MA degree or equivalent (copy of diploma and transcript of records must be included in the application)

 Get more information on recognition of foreign qualifications at the Danish Agency for Higher Education.